Ever started a blog, written a few dozen entries on a topic you care about, seen the comments trickle in, and then…gotten bored and quit?

 You’d be surprised how many opportunities exist to write for apps, or to partner with app creators who need content for their creations.

-Think of all the apps you use — a fitness tracker, say, or Google’s new marketing skills app, Primer.
+Think of all the apps you use — a fitness tracker, say, or Google’s marketing skills app, Primer.
 Someone had to write all those tips about sleeping well and measuring your metrics, right?
 That someone could be you.

 3. Articles and guest posts